ON THIS PAGE:

 2019 guidelines propose a different classification system, as follows

-(there are a couple of other categories, which are not relevant to CKD
+(there are a couple of other categories, that are not relevant to CKD

 cats with a UTI or kidney infection):